alaffin12/stackedit/Caught by Stradh.md

 #### Around Town
 ##### General
 The plan is for the players to pick up some cold weather gear to head into the mountains (remind them, if they haven't figured this out yet) and spend a couple evenings in town before heading out.
 Refer to this [Reddit Post](https://www.reddit.com/r/CurseofStrahd/comments/8oj1qt/shops_in_vallaki/) for more information on the shops.
-This can go lots of ways, but try to follow this basic outline - the players enter the town, get watched by
+This can go lots of ways, but try to follow this basic outline - the players enter the town, get watched by Ernst Lanark, go to Endless Delights, get told to come back in two days (after the festival), go to the inn, get an invite by Lady Wachter, go to the festival the next day, get involved in the riot (maybe)

 ### Tsolenka Pass